 Our camp is split into four events, with each camp running for three days, two nights.
 Four classes attend each camp.

 Due to the Vulnerable Children’s Act all adult helpers intending to stay over at any of our camps need to be police vetted.
 The vetting remains valid for 2 years – the whole of the time your child is at SWIS.
 Download the vetting form.
+If you are interested in being a camp helper, the form and two forms of ID need to be presented at the school office as early as possible to allow processing time.

 The Camp Gear List is provided so students have adequate equipment to enjoy a great camp.